oneconcern/datamon/docs/proposals/diamond-design.md

 In this situation, we don't want to keep track of conflicts, or even consider this as "checkpoints".

-The way to go here is to have the restarting container always restart with the same, explicit `{split-id}`: overall conflict handling is preserved at commit time, but such technical conflicts are ignored.
+The way to go here is to have the restarting container always restart with the same, explicit `{split-id}`: overall conflict-handling is preserved at commit time, but such technical conflicts are ignored.

-The container will have to persist the initial `{split-id}` returned by the commmand, then reuse it.
+The container will have to persist the initial `{split-id}` returned by the command, then reuse it.

+Example:

 ```bash
 # assume .split is mounted on some persistent volume